 Vinegar is great substance to clean your glassware, to clean your stainless steel appliances and to remove grease and foul odours from plastic and ordinary dishes, cooking pots and to polish your laminate floor.

-Lemon is not only healthy addition to your daily menu, it can be used also as a very efficient cleaner.
-Lemons have anti-bacterial properties so the juice not only cleans, but sanitizes as well.
+Lemon is not the only healthy addition to your daily menu, it can be used also as a very efficient cleaner.
+Lemons have anti-bacterial properties so the juice not only cleans but sanitises as well.

 You can use the peels, as well as the whole fruit or only the juice.
 It works great as fish, garlic and other strong smells remover.
 Just take a piece of lemon and rub onto the dishes and your hands before washing them.